liskov-sdc/zillowish-house-description/README.md

 $ postgres=# \q
 ```
 5. navigate back to the repo in the terminal and run `npm run seed-db` to seed the database

+## Run the service

-6. To run the app: open two terminals, navigate to the repo and run `npm run build` and `npm start`
+1. open two terminals, navigate to the repo and run `npm run build` and `npm start`
-7. Open a browser and view the service at localhost:3001
+2. Open a browser and view the house description services at `http://localhost:3001/houses/1` or `http://localhost:3001/prices/1` (1 is the house id, ids 1-100 are valid)